average1129/Automatic-Modulation-Classification-using-Deep-Learning---Dual-Stream-CNN-LSTM-and-literature-models/README.md

 ## Workflow Planning

 This Project would not use a traditional waterfall methodology for implementation.
 We would choose to implement Agile methodology instead.
-The reason for this decision are:
+The reasons for this decision are:

 * A large number of different deep architectures have been implemented in this research domain with the same dataset.
 * Models build off each other in increasing complexity, and with experience gained in the team.